riklomas/quicksearch/README.markdown

 * Fix and commit the bugs, then push your version to your Github account
 * Click "pull request" at the top of my Github page

-I can't promise to answer questions about quicksearch, but please do report bugs here: <http://github.com/riklomas/quicksearch/issues>
+I can't promise to answer every questions about quicksearch, but please do report bugs here: <http://github.com/riklomas/quicksearch/issues> or [send me a message on Github][mail_me]

 ## License